 A. Purpose.
 Minor subdivisions provide certain advantages, such as a shorter application process and less public scrutiny, that tend to favor their use over the filing of major subdivision applications.
-Given these advantages, the prospect exists that subdividers may seek to divide a parcel via consecutive minor subdivisions instead of
+Given these advantages, the prospect exists that subdividers may seek to divide a parcel via

-- filing for a major subdivision.
-It is the intent of the City Council to prohibit the practice of "chain" subdivisions where a parcel divided or created by minor subdivision or major subdivision is further subdivided by the minor subdivision process.
-This provision shall not apply to family lots created per Sec.
-11-6. - B. Limitations.
+- consecutive minor subdivisions instead of filing for a major subdivision.
+It is the intent of the City Council to prohibit the practice of "chain" subdivisions where a parcel divided or created by minor subdivision or major subdivision is further subdivided by the minor subdivision process. - B. Limitations.
 Any parcel created by the major subdivision process after January 1, 2007 may not be further subdivided by the minor subdivision process.
 Land within a minor subdivision shall not be further divided unless a concept plan application is filed and approved as a major subdivision pursuant to the requirements of this UDC.